Oil jumps 8% on stimulus hopes, spending cuts by U.S. producers

 Crude prices drew some support from this, although analysts expect global oil demand will continue to slump during the outbreak, which has spread beyond China and prompted Italy to implement a nationwide lockdown.

+U.S. crude oil inventories rose 6.4 million barrels last week to 453 million barrels, data from industry group the American Petroleum Institute showed on Tuesday.
+Analysts had expected a build of 2.3 million barrels.
+Official U.S. government data is due on Wednesday.

-Additional reporting by Ahmad Ghaddar in London and Jessica Jaganathan in Singapore; editing by David Gregorio and Marguerita Choy
+Additional reporting by Stephanie Kelly in New York, Ahmad Ghaddar in London and Jessica Jaganathan in Singapore; editing by David Gregorio and Marguerita Choy